One of our Filmmaking Stuff readers asked: “Can you make money with digital distribution?”

 - How Many VOD Sales To Break Even?

 In a past article I wrote about VOD sales projections.
 The math is sobering and reveals why studios spend millions of dollars on promotion.
 Yet for some reason, indie filmmakers pretend that marketing is something best left to some sort of magic movie marketing fairy.
-If you want to find out more about how to market and sell your movie, check out the indie producer’s guide to digital self-distribution.
+If you want to find out more about how to market and sell your movie, check out the indie producer’s guide to distribution.